 I know this from personal experience year after year as a classroom teacher.

-I also know this to be true from my current role as a homeschooling parent.
+I especially know this to be true from my current role as a homeschooling parent.

 Speaking of which, if the fact that I have elected to use this tried and true system to teach my own children is not proof of how much I believe in it, then I don’t know what is.